CanonicalLtd/maas-docs/en/intro-concepts.md

 [Subnet management][subnet-management] for information on managed vs. unmanaged subnets.

-For details on how IP range terminology has changed between since MAAS, see [Upgrade from 1.9 to 2.x][upgrade-maas].
+For details on how IP range terminology has changed since MAAS 1.9, see [Upgrade from 1.9 to 2.x][upgrade-maas].

 ## VLANs